hamidgholami/terraform_lab/05-interact-with-terraform-modules/README.md

 ### Meta-tag: `depends_on`

 - It is a meta tag that allows you to specify dependencies between resources and modules.
-For example, you can have <ins>a Google cloud instance</ins> that *depends on* <ins>a specific bucket.</ins> Using the depends_on tag allows Terraform to create or destroy resources correctly.
-When Terraform sees the depends_on module, it will first create or kill the bucket before performing the actions specified in the instance.
+For example, you can have <ins>a Google cloud instance</ins> that *depends on* <ins>a specific bucket.</ins> Using the `depends_o`n tag allows Terraform to create or destroy resources correctly.
+When Terraform sees the `depends_on` module, it will **first** create or kill the bucket before performing the actions specified in the instance.